 Khan Bahadur Badi Ahmad Chowdhury's second wife was Mosammat Rahima Begum Chowdhury.
 They have five sons and two daughters.
 They are Oliul Islam Chowdhury Sukku Meah, Alhaj Ahmadul Islam Chowdhury, Alhaj Mahmudul Islam Chowdhury, Alhaj Yasinul Islam Chowdhury (Manik Meah), Alhaj Raihanul Islam Chowdhury, Alhaj Ummul Khayer Begum Chowdhury and Alhaj Umme Safa Begum Chowdhury.

-His Father's Credential Name: Amirrul Hajj Khan Bahadur Badi Ahmad Chowdhury.
-Birth: 23rd of March, 1886 AD Death: 13th of April, 1962 (Friday).
 He was Member of the Legislative Council (MLC) of Bengal in undivided India in 1929.
 His constituency was Greater Chittagong from Rangunia in the north to Teknaf in the south, (2) Member of Legislative Assembly (MLA) of undivided Bengal in India (as Representative of the Zemindars) from the constituency of Greater Chittagong, Greater Noakhali, Greater Tripura (now Cumilla) and Greater Sylhet in the year 1943, (3) President of the first Union Board formed by the British Government in 1922 and continued to be President of the Union Board for 30 years at a stretch, (4) Honoured with the rank of "Amirrul Hajj" by the British Government in 1935 for successfully leading the Hajj Pilgrimages in India, (5) Honoured with the title and status of "Khan Bahadur" by the Governor General of India in 1936 in recognition to his paramount services rendered to the common people, (6) Member of the Calcutta Port Hajj Committee for three consecutive terms, (7) Member of India Road Board Committee.
 (8) Member of Assam Bengal Railway Advisory Committee for three consecutive terms, (9) Member of Bengal Excise Standing Committee, (10) Member of Bengal Medical Standing Committee, (11) Member of Bengal Irrigation Standing Committee, (12) Member of Bengal Revenue Standing Committee, (13) Member of Bengal Agricultural Board, (14) Member of General Hospital and Medical School, (15) Member of Chittagong District Board for 15 years, (16) Commissioner of Chittagong Municipality for two years, (17) Member of School Board, Chittagong, (18) Member of Industry Board, Chittagong, (19) Managing Director of Patiya Tea Co Ltd, Calcutta, (20) Director of Deshapriya Sugar Mill, Calcutta, (21) Director of Cooperative Traders Bank, (22) Director of Indo-Burma Traders Bank, (23) Director of Mahalaksmi Bank, Chittagong, (24) Director of United Common Insurance Co Ltd., (25) Vice President of Bengal Library Association, Calcutta, (26) Secretary of Chittagong Divisional Zemindars' Association, (27) Secretary of Anti-Malarial Society, Chittagong and (28) Patron of Chittagong Moslem Society, Calcutta.

 Besides, Khan Bahadur Badi Ahmad Chowdhury performed responsibility as Jail Visitor, Special Juror and Patron, President, Secretary and Member of many schools, Madrashas and clubs with utmost sincerity and honesty.